kirillsulim/blog-jekyll/_posts/2020-08-05-python-strict-yaml-deserialization.md

 TypeError: metaclass conflict: the metaclass of a derived class must be a (non-strict) subclass of the metaclasses of all its bases
 ```

 I didn't find a quick way to resolve it.
-And I did want to add tags to my yaml so I decided to keep looking for a solution.
+And I did want to add tags to my yaml, so I've decided to keep looking for a solution.

 ## Solution with marshmallow

-I found recommendation to use [marshmallow](https://github.com/marshmallow-code/marshmallow) to parse dict generated fron JSON object.
+I found a recommendation to use [marshmallow](https://github.com/marshmallow-code/marshmallow) to parse dict generated from JSON object.
 I decided that these cases are the same as mine only uses JSON instead of YAML.
 And so I tried to use `class_schema` generator for dataclass schema: